PILGRIM COURAGE: FROM MAYFLOWER TO FIRST HARVEST: STUDY GUIDE

 prepared by Cathy Kaemmerlen

 Follow the story of the courageous pilgrim voyage of 1620 from England to the New World, continuing through the first year at Plimouth Colony, as told through the eyes of Mary Allerton Cushman, 4 years old at the time of the pilgrimage and the last living survivor of the Mayflower passengers.
 Hear firsthand what is was like to spend 65 days at sea; the struggle to start a new settlement and survive the first winter; the impact of the Mayflower Compact and making peace with the Indians; the first harvest feast.
-Performed as a first person narrative, in authentic period costuming with audience participation.
-45-60 minutes.
+Performed as a first person narrative, in authentic period costuming.
 Specially designed for 4th or 5th grade curriculum.
 “One small candle may light a thousand…out of small beginnings greater things have been produced.”
 William Bradford.

 Background on Art Form